phoenixjyb/WBC_camera/matlab/README.md

 This folder outlines a MATLAB-based control workflow that mirrors the ROS 2 whole-body execution stack.
 Use these scripts to prototype controller behavior, tune parameters, and validate trajectories before wiring into ROS.

 ## Contents
-- `whole_body_controller.m` — top-level script coordinating trajectory ingestion, splitting, and command generation.
+- `moveit_joint_trajectory_playback.m` — top-level script coordinating trajectory ingestion, splitting, and command generation for MoveIt-generated joint paths.
 - `split_trajectory.m` — function that separates MoveIt joint trajectories into planar and arm components.
 - `diff_drive_tracker.m` — pure-pursuit-like tracker that converts planar paths into linear/angular velocity commands with curvature and acceleration limits.
 - `arm_joint_controller.m` — stub illustrating how to forward arm joint trajectories to a low-level driver or simulator.